eclipse-sumo/sumo/docs/web/docs/Specification.md

 ### Before start

-On route loading (which is not necessarily the same as application startup) Sumo checks the route for connectivity and for proper placement of stops.
+On route loading (which is not necessarily the same as application startup) SUMO checks the route for connectivity and for proper placement of stops.
 If speed deviation and/or speed factor are set, it calculates a speed factor for the vehicle by drawing from a gaussian distribution.
 There are some cutoffs applied to the finally chosen speed factor to